 - Alanya: Alanya, a rapidly developing hotspot, is a city and province on Turkey’s Mediterranean coast.
 It is around 133 kilometers from Antalya and is one of the fastest-growing ex-pat destinations in the country.

 Even in more westernized regions of Turkey, expect a significant cultural shift.
-However, except in the most tourist-heavy locations, all areas preserve their language and culture, and it’s critical to conduct extensive study to ensure the site is a suitable fit for you.
+However, except in the most tourist-heavy locations, all areas preserve their language and culture, and it’s critical to conduct an extensive study to ensure the site is a suitable fit for you.
 Starting with the cheap properties in Turkey, extensive research will help you to decide where to buy a property in Turkey.

-How are Turkish people?
+How are Turkish People?

 While the Turkish people are renowned for their friendliness, there are many other reasons to fall in love with them.
-From their incredible culinary abilities to emphasis on friendship and family, Turkish people have truly charming characteristics.
+From their incredible culinary abilities to their emphasis on friendship and family, Turkish people have truly charming characteristics.